ericoporto/ags-manual-wiki/Translations.md

 translated.

-*NOTE: With SCI fonts, only 128 characters are available, so many of the extended characters needed for non-english translations are not available.
+*NOTE: With SCI fonts, only 128 characters are available, so many of the extended characters needed for non-English translations are not available.
 You may need to use substitute characters, or consider using TTF fonts for international applications.
 However, bear in mind that TTF rendering slows down the engine.*